Tchiclas/ASA/README.md

 # ASA
-Both projects from my Algorthim's analysis class
+Both projects from my Analysis and Synthesis of Algorithms class